 “Extractions (removing dirt and gunk from the pores) are never that comfortable.
 It’s probably more so for men because they’ve never had them.
 There is a lot of stuff in there that the aesthetician needs to get out,” says Kim.
 “They’ll need to work harder and apply more pressure to clean properly, but you shouldn’t really be in pain … just uncomfortable.
 In this case, the discomfort will pay off.”
 Kim also points out that sometimes a men’s facial will focus on folliculitis, removing ingrown hairs, etc.

-One note of caution: Don’t do your first facial, a new kind of facial, or a facial at a new facility before any kind of a big occasion (your wedding, a media appearance, your TED talk).
+One note of caution on facials for men (or anyone, really): Don’t do your first facial, a new kind of facial, or a facial at a new facility before any kind of a big occasion (your wedding, a media appearance, your TED talk).
 “Depending on the person and the type of facial you get, you may break out,” says Kim.
 “It’s a purging … but it’s a good thing.
 Your skin is pushing all the bad stuff out.
 If it’s a concern, let us know and we can go a little lighter.”

 One note of caution: Don’t do your first facial, a new kind of facial, or a facial at a new facility before any kind of a big occasion.

-Post-facial, for a couple of days afterward, Kim recommends not use anything with acids in it (just like your prep period).
+Post-facial, for a couple of days afterward, Kim recommends not using anything with acids in it (just like your prep period).
 Try not to stress your face in any way.
 “You should also definitely wear sunscreen,” emphasizes Kim.
 “You should anyway, but especially following a facial because we’ve removed a few layers of skin.
-Hopefully, you also have a good skin care routine at home to pick up from there.
-Then, depending on your skin care goals, we recommend you come back in!”
+Hopefully, you also have a good skincare routine at home to pick up from there.
+Then, depending on your skincare goals, we recommend you come back in.”

-How often?
+Now that you know that the answer to the question, “Do men get facials?” is yes, you may also want to know how often you should get one.
 Kim says that of course, it depends, but if you have decent, normal skin, probably once a quarter is good for a follow-up.
-Those who are more interested in skin care should stop by once a month.
+Those who are more interested in skincare should stop by once a month.
 “If you have problem skin, though, probably every two to three weeks is good,” says Kim, “until we can get it under control.”